Green Freight Assessment Program

-The call for proposal under Phase 1 of the Green Freight Assessment Program is now closed.
+The Call for proposals under Phase 2 of the Green Freight Assessment Program is now closed.
 Thank you for your interest.

 In 2016, heavy-duty vehicles accounted for 37% of Canada’s transportation-related greenhouse gas emissions and 9% of the total country’s emissions.
 Canada is identifying pathways for reducing emissions from on-road freight while ensuring the competitiveness of the transportation sector.
 A key part of these reductions will be obtained from Heavy Duty Vehicle (HDV) fleets adopting newer technologies, companies purchasing alternatively fueled vehicles and implementing operational best practices.

 Through the Green Freight Assessment Program (GFAP), the Government of Canada is investing $3.4M over four years to help companies receive a third-party green freight assessment, and improve a fleet’s efficiency by implementing the recommendations outlined in their assessment.
 This is done through two phases: Green Freight Assessments and Green Freight Implementation.

 Significant progress has been made in addressing the barriers companies face when deciding how to implement emission-reducing strategies.
 We are encouraged by our strong partnerships with the transportation industry as well as our provincial counterparts and look forward to building and facilitating new strategic partnerships.

 To date, GFAP has provided contributions towards the assessment of over 3000 trucks.
 Additionally, the Program has supported the implementation of 250 fuel-reduction activities, as well as the purchase of 7 natural gas heavy duty vehicles, helping companies switch to lower carbon trucks.